LaurenceA/ReverseDiffOverload.jl/README.md

 testdiff(f, [1.
 2; 3 4], [1., 2])
 ```
 An error will be generated if finite difference and our method give different results.
-Note that testdiff is only defined for one or two-argument functions.

 Troubleshooting
 ---------------